 Truro home prices are not only among the most expensive in Massachusetts, but Truro real estate also consistently ranks among the most expensive in America.

-Truro is a decidedly white-collar town, with fully 98.58% of the workforce employed in white-collar jobs, well above the national average.
+Truro is a decidedly white-collar town, with fully 97.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Truro is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Truro who work in sales jobs (20.88%), business and financial occupations (17.65%), and office and administrative support (13.27%).
+There are especially a lot of people living in Truro who work in sales jobs (23.08%), business and financial occupations (17.25%), and management occupations (16.13%).

-A relatively large number of people in Truro telecommute to their jobs.
-Overall, about 39.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 35.17% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Truro is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Truro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Truro doesn't have a public transportation system that people use for their commute.

 The people who call Truro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Truro residents report their race to be White.
-Important ancestries of people in Truro include Italian, English, Irish, French Canadian, and French.
+Important ancestries of people in Truro include Italian, English, Irish, German, and French Canadian.

 The most common language spoken in Truro is English.
 Other important languages spoken here include Portuguese and Polish.